calebmsword/cpp-notes/value category.md

 Before we talk about value categories it is good to be clear about what the term "object" means in the context of C++.
 Before object-oriented programming became a popular programming paradigm, the C programming language used the term "object" to refer to named regions of storage.
 Integers, doubles, strings, structs, and nearly any other piece of data in a C program was an object.
 Since C++ is (mostly) a superset of C, this terminology persists.
 Therefore, do not confuse think that the term "object" means "instance of a class."
 Anything that is not a function in C++ is an object.

-It is easiest to define value categories by describing their historical evolution:
+It is easiest to define value categories by describing their historical evolution.

-## Before C++11
+## Before C++11, Part One: An Incomplete Definition

+We will start by describing what "lvalue" and "rvalue" meant before the updates made to the standard from C++11.
+We will do this in two stages.
+In the first stage, we will develop a definition of an rvalue and an incomplete definition of an lvalue.
+We will complete the definition of lvalue  in the next section.

 Two defining characteristics of expressions are **value**, which is the actual value the expression computes, and an **address** which is the physical location in memory where the value is stored.
-(Expressions in C++ also have **types** but that is not signficant for this discussion.)
 Despite what the name suggests, a "value category" tells us something about the __address__ of any given expression:

- - lvalues were expressions whose addresses are guaranteed to made available to the programmer through the `&` operator.
-Hence, we will say that lvalues are **locatable**.
+ - lvalues are expressions whose addresses are made available to the programmer through the `&` operator.
+In other words, lvalues are **locatable**.
  - The addresses of rvalues are not made available to the programmer through the `&` operator.
-Hence, we will say that rvalues are **latent**.
+In other words, rvalues are **latent**.

-Most of the time, there is a clear reason the language makes certain expressions locatable and certain expressions latent.
-Some examples will elucidate:
+Sometimes, the value of an expression can be accessed in future lines of code.
+Other times, the value cannot be guaranteed to be available because the compiler is allowed trash that value immediately after the line of code is completed.
+(When exactly the compiler chooses to discard temporary data is implementation-dependent, but we avoid problems if we assume that it occurs immediately.)
+For the programmers safety, the only kinds of expressions that can be provided to the `&` operators those whose values that are guaranteed to persist in future lines of code.
+Some examples will eludicate:

 ```c++
 int x = 3;